Fed seen trimming bond buys, could offer vague rate clues

 WASHINGTON The U.S. Federal Reserve on Wednesday looks certain to press forward with its plan to wind down its bond-buying stimulus, and could offer some vague clues on how much nearer it might be to finally raising interest rates.

-The central bank is widely expected to cut its monthly asset purchases to $25 billion from $35 billion, which would leave it on course to shutter the program this fall.
+The central bank is widely expected to cut its monthly asset purchases to $25 billion (14.7 billion pounds) from $35 billion, which would leave it on course to shutter the programme this fall.

-With little drama expected from the decision, and no fresh economic projections or news conference to guide investors, financial markets will be left to scour the Fed's announcement for any hint on whether officials are growing more anxious to start to reverse their monetary accommodation.
+With little drama expected from the decision, and no fresh economic projections and no news conference to guide investors, financial markets will be left to scour the Fed's announcement for any hint on whether officials are growing more anxious to start to reverse their monetary accommodation.

 The Fed has kept overnight interest rates near zero since December 2008 and has more than quadrupled its balance sheet to $4.4 trillion through a series of bond purchase programs.

-However, with unemployment dropping and inflation firming, the Fed could suggest the days of this monetary largesse are increasingly numbered.
-The government on Wednesday said the U.S. economy grew at a 4 percent annual rate in the second quarter, which could bolster the hand of officials within the central bank who have begun pushing for a rate hike sooner rather than later.
+However, with unemployment dropping and inflation firming, the Fed could suggest that the days of this monetary largesse are increasingly numbered.
+A report on Wednesday is expected to show the U.S. economy grew at a healthy 3 percent annual clip in the second quarter.

-"It is possible that the Fed will begin to alter its view on how much slack remains in the labor market," Paul Dales, of Capital Economics, said in a research note.
+"It is possible that the Fed will begin to alter its view on how much slack remains in the labour market," Paul Dales, of Capital Economics, said in a research note.

 After its last meeting six weeks ago, the Fed said unemployment "remains elevated."
 Since then, the jobless rate has fallen to a near six-year low of 6.1 percent.

-JPMorgan economist Michael Feroli said in a research note that the central bank could modify its language to say "somewhat elevated."
-Such a change would allow the Fed "a more gradual pivot in communications toward recognizing they are making progress toward their mandate," he said.
+JPMorgan economist Michael Feroli said in a research note that the central bank could modify the language to say "somewhat elevated."
+Such a change would allow the Fed "a more gradual pivot in communications towards recognising they are making progress towards their mandate," he said.

-To a good degree, the health of the labor market holds the key to the Fed's decision on rates.
+To a good degree, the health of the labour market holds the key to the Fed's decision on rates.

 The forecast is in line with the prediction offered by interest-rate futures, which imply an increase in June 2015.

-Officials could also acknowledge a modest uptick in U.S. prices, which has put inflation closer to the central bank's 2-percent target.
-Indeed, during the second quarter, inflation logged in at a 2 percent rate.
+While less likely, officials could also acknowledge the modest uptick in U.S. prices, which has put inflation closer to the central bank's 2 percent target.

 But economists expect the Fed to hold fast to its guidance that a "considerable time" will elapse between the end of its bond buying and its first rate hike.